ajs6f/trellis-cassandra-webapp/README.md

 A TrellisLDP application using Trellis/Cassandra for persistence.

+`mvn clean install` to build, see Maven profiles in `pom.xml` for packaging options.

 To configure, add the location and port of a node in your Cassandra cluster to your Trellis configuration, e.g.

 ```